PVM Awards for Outstanding Teaching

-Recent awardees include: Dr. Roland Winterfield, Dr. Donald Gustafson, Dr. William Carlton, Dr. Robert Claflin, Dr. William Blevins, Dr. Harold Amstutz, Dr. Edward Hinsman, Dr. Kevin Kazacos, Dr. Godon Coppoc, Dr. Gerald Bottoms, Dr. Jim Callahan, Dr. Roger Lukens, Dr. Richard Borgens, Dr. John Van Vleet, Dr. Kirk Clark, Dr. Al Rebar, Dr. Eli Asem, Dr. Leon Thacker, Dr. Steve Adams, Dr. Larry Horstman, and Dr. Deborah Knapp, and Dr. John A. Christian.
+Recent awardees include: Dr. Roland Winterfield, Dr. Donald Gustafson, Dr. William Carlton, Dr. Robert Claflin, Dr. William Blevins, Dr. Harold Amstutz, Dr. Edward Hinsman, Dr. Kevin Kazacos, Dr. Godon Coppoc, Dr. Gerald Bottoms, Dr. Jim Callahan, Dr. Roger Lukens, Dr. Richard Borgens, Dr. John Van Vleet, Dr. Kirk Clark, Dr. Al Rebar, Dr. Eli Asem, Dr. Leon Thacker, Dr. Steve Adams, Dr. Larry Horstman, Dr. Deborah Knapp, and Dr. John A. Christian.

 Purpose: This award recognizes an outstanding teacher who demonstrates superior ability in communicating the chosen material to students and stimulates their desire to master the material.
 This teacher will also recognize his/her teaching responsibility does not stop at the classroom door, and therefore, will be ready to aid and motivate students in a counseling and advisory capacity, either formally or informally.